President and Chief Executive Officer, Adtalem Global Education Lisa W. Wardell

 Prior to joining The RLJ Companies, Wardell was a Principal at Katalyst Venture Partners, a private equity firm that invested in start-up technology companies in the media and communications industries from 2000 to 2003.
 From 1998 to 2000, Wardell worked as a Senior Consultant for Accenture in the organization’s communications and technology strategic services practice where she assisted with development of new business architectures for internet technologies and determined key convergence components enabled for telecommunications providers.

 Wardell earned her bachelor’s degree from Vassar College and her law degree from Stanford Law School.
 She earned her master’s degree in finance and entrepreneurial management from the Wharton School of Business at the University of Pennsylvania.

 Wardell serves on the Board of Directors for Lowe’s Home Improvement (NYSE: LOW), a Fortune 50 company, as well as THINK450, the innovation engine of the National Basketball Players Association, supporting NBA players and their development away from the game.
-She is also a member of The Business Council and the Executive Leadership Council, CEO Action for Diversity and Inclusion and the Fortune CEO Initiative.
+She is also a member of The Business Council, the Executive Leadership Council, CEO Action for Diversity and Inclusion and the Fortune CEO Initiative.
 Among numerous recognitions, she was recently selected by Black Enterprise magazine as one of the “300 Most Powerful Executives in Corporate America” (2017) and has been featured on Savoy Magazine’s™ Power 300: Most Influential Black Corporate Directors list (2017 and 2016).
-Wardell is often featured for her strategic insights by media outlets, including Bloomberg, Politico, Investor’s Business Daily, Inside Higher Ed and the Chronicle of Higher Education, among others.
+Wardell is often featured for her strategic insights by media outlets, including Bloomberg, Fortune, Politico, Investor’s Business Daily, Inside Higher Ed and the Chronicle of Higher Education, among others.